vestfoldfylke/vestfold-extensions-metrics/README.md

         // Set a gauge metric
-        // optionally you can omit the description, it will default to an empty string _metricsService.Gauge("my_gauge_metric", "Description of my gauge metric" 42.0, ("labelName3", "labelValue3"), ("labelName4", "labelValue4"));
+        // optionally you can omit the description, it will default to an empty string _metricsService.Gauge("my_gauge_metric_2", "Description of my gauge metric 2" 42.0, ("labelName3", "labelValue3"), ("labelName4", "labelValue4"));

-        // Record a value and duration in a histogram metric.
-The duration is automatically calculated when the returned `ITimer` is disposed. using var histogram = _metricsService.Histogram("my_histogram_metric", "Description of my histogram metric");
+        // Record duration and number of events, in a histogram metric.
+The duration is automatically calculated when the returned _ITimer_ is disposed, either by calling `histogram.Dispose()` or when the returned _ITimer_ is out of block scope. using var histogram = _metricsService.Histogram("my_histogram_metric", "Description of my histogram metric");
+        histogram.Dispose();

-        // Record a value and duration in a histogram metric.
-The duration is automatically calculated when the returned `ITimer` is disposed.
+        // Record duration and number of events, in a histogram metric.
+The duration is automatically calculated when the returned _ITimer_ is disposed, either by calling `histogram.Dispose()` or when the returned _ITimer_ is out of block scope.
-        // optionally you can omit the description, it will default to an empty string using var histogram2 = _metricsService.Histogram("my_histogram_metric", "Description of my histogram metric", ("labelName5", "labelValue5"), ("labelName6", "labelValue6"));
+        // optionally you can omit the description, it will default to an empty string using var histogram2 = _metricsService.Histogram("my_histogram_metric_2", "Description of my histogram metric 2", ("labelName5", "labelValue5"), ("labelName6", "labelValue6"));
     }
 }
 ```